 - Low penetration of needed software solutions in popular music streaming solutions (like Spotify)

 - Relatively expensive

 Then the Google Chromecast audio was launched.
 I was blown away: what a technology for so little money!

 Characteristics of Google Chromecast audio:

 - Integrated in lots of music streaming services (like Spotify)

 - Very good HiFi quality

 I had to do something with this.
 Therefore I stopped IOM1 and developed the IOM Chromecaster.
 To match the high quality sound level of the Chromecast audio we decided to use a top level amplifier: the Hypex Ncore.
 This is an excellent solution because it delivers high-end sound quality but is also very compact and energy efficient.
 Perfect for an Internet-Of-Things solution.

 The IOM Chromecaster has become a nice, usable and affordable product to stream music from different streaming services and storage devices without compromising audio quality.
 But Google stopped the production of this device so we have to go back to the drawing table…

-Later on we received lot’s of questions (and compliments about the lean and compact design) if more amplifier boards are availlable without the Chromecast unit.
+Later on we received lot’s of questions (and positive reactions about the lean and compact design) if more amplifier boards are availlable without the Chromecast unit.
 Slowly our portfolio is increasing.